Section Five

 Will everyone who completes this form have approximately the same emotional experience with it?

-Think about each of the questions presented in Box 17.1.
+Think about each of the questions presented in Box 16.1.
 Do you see why each one matters, or how each one can help us think through what we are asking people to do before we meet them?

 One of the first principles of survey design is to understand the purpose of the survey and of each question on it.
 In speech-language pathology intake forms, we seek information from potential clients for the purposes that HIPAA summarizes as treatment (i.e., client care, including screening, assessment, and intervention), payment, and our own internal healthcare business operations.
 As you design a form, therefore, it can help to be sure in your own mind which of these purposes the form as a whole is meant to address and the purpose each question is meant to address.
 Some information is necessary.
 But if your answer is that this information does not help you serve the client, or that you might need the information to understand some clients’ experiences and needs, then think carefully about why you are asking every client.
+Every question on your intake form is essentially a hurdle that clients must leap before they are allowed to see you.
+Make sure it’s a necessary hurdle for everyone, before you set it up in front of anyone.

 At the same time, we are also thinking “What did I not think to ask that I should have asked?” or “What other information do I need?”
 Use Morgan’s (1996) axes of identity from Module 2 to think through any information your forms might be missing that you do need from every client to be able to serve them appropriately.
 Reasonable additions or changes to common forms might include asking about all languages and dialects the client and the family would like to incorporate into their services (see Section Two; this is very different from asking for the client’s primary language or asking clients to name only one of their languages as a single language used at home).

-Multi-culturally appropriate forms, in contrast, use open-ended questions, with blanks for the client to fill in, rather than checkboxes or drop-down suggestions that divide people into those who fit into one of the “correct” categories and those who are “othered” by the form.
-Alternative phrases, such as “Prefer to self-describe,” try to avoid putting people into a box literally labeled “Other,” but respondents who have to self-describe in such a system have been othered nonetheless.
-If anyone’s answer will not be among the options you provide, have everyone self-describe.
+For the questions you do need to ask, think carefully about how clients will answer.
+Multi-culturally appropriate forms use open-ended questions, with blanks for the client to fill in, rather than checkboxes or drop-down suggestions that divide people into those who fit into one of the “correct” categories and those who are “othered” by the form.

 On the whole, your intake forms have several goals.
-They should gather the information you need to begin developing a therapeutic relationship with this client (or to begin the process of determining whether one is needed).
+They should be starting to gather the information you will need to begin developing a therapeutic relationship with this client (or to begin the process of determining whether one is needed).
 They should be easy for anyone to complete, regardless of that person’s cultural or personal identity or background.
 And everyone who has completed your multi-culturally appropriate intake form should come away feeling that you care about their individual answers and are prepared to meet their needs as a unique, respected, and worthwhile human being.

 One more note: Be aware that shorter, more focused instruments meet the needs of clients with a wide range of language, cognitive, visual, motor, and other abilities.
 They are also more likely to provide you with more complete and therefore more useful information (because respondents are known to provide more valid and more reliable responses to shorter surveys than to longer ones).
 Multi-cultural, accessible, inclusive intake forms will probably be structured as a series of shorter forms, each designed to focus on one type of information (client care, payment, or our own internal operations), not as one overwhelmingly long instrument.